Léo Westermann: Return to Žalgiris Kaunas

-Westermann returned and signed with Žalgiris Kaunas on 23 September 2018.
+On 23 September 2018, Westermann returned to Žalgiris and signed a one-plus-one-year contract.

 Fenerbahçe

 On 12 July 2019, Westermann signed a two-year deal with Fenerbahçe of the Turkish Basketball League.
 On 22 December 2020, he was released by Fenerbahçe.

 Barcelona

 On 22 December 2020, Westermann signed as a free-agent with EuroLeague powerhouse FC Barcelona of the Liga ACB.

 AS Monaco

 On 29 July 2021, Westermann signed a one-year deal with EuroCup champions AS Monaco Basket of the French LNB Pro A and the EuroLeague.

 Monbus Obradoiro

 On 5 August 2022, Westermann signed a one-year deal with Monbus Obradoiro of the Liga ACB.

+Crailsheim Merlins

+In late September 2023, he signed with the Crailsheim Merlins of the German Bundesliga.

+Baloncesto Fuenlabrada

+On July 10, 2024, he signed with Fuenlabrada of the Primera FEB.

+Return to Monbus Obradoiro

+On July 10, 2025, he signed with Monbus Obradoiro of Primera FEB.